ioccc-src/winner/1993/cmills/README.md

 NOTE: this entry requires the `X11/Xlib.h` header file and the X11 library to compile.
-If you're under macOS and do not know how to install and use X11 programs see [FAQ 3.7  - How do I compile and use on macOS, an IOCCC winner that requires X11?](/faq.md#faq3_7).
+If you're under macOS and do not know how to install and use X11 programs see [FAQ 3.7  - How do I compile and use on macOS, an IOCCC entry that requires X11?](../../faq.html#X11macos).

 To configure how many microseconds to sleep before updates try: